-Westlaw UK and Lexis Library are the two databases where you can find up to date sources of UK legislation and reports of legal cases, as well as other reference material in law.
+Westlaw UK and Lexis+ are the two databases where you can find up to date sources of UK legislation and reports of legal cases, as well as other reference material in law.

 Both databases have the full text of UK laws and statutory instruments, and the top-level law reports from the Queen’s Bench, Chancery Division, etc. (known as The Law Reports), but they differ in which of the lower-level reports they may have – for example, Westlaw UK has the Weekly Law Reports but not the All England Law Reports.
 There is similarly little overlap in the legal periodicals which each database holds, so it is advisable to use both databases regularly.